app-sre/deployment-validation-operator/boilerplate/openshift/golang-osd-operator/README.md

 Checks consist of:
 * Checking all files are committed to ensure a safe point to revert to in case of error
-* Running the `make generate` command to regenerate the needed code
+* Running the `make generate` command (see below) to regenerate the needed code
 * Checking if this results in any new uncommitted files in the git project or if all is clean.

+`make generate` does the following:
+* `operator-sdk generate crds` and `k8s`.
+This is a no-op if your operator has no APIs.
+* `openapi-gen`.
+This is a no-op if your operator has no APIs.
+* `go generate`.
+This is a no-op if you have no `//go:generate` directives in your code.

 ## More coming soon